Understanding the US Business Visa Landscape

 Strategic response: Provide a specific, concise answer with concrete details.
 "I'm attending the TechCrunch Disrupt conference in San Francisco from March 15-18 to network with potential investors for my SaaS startup and meet with three specific companies—Salesforce, Oracle, and a potential distribution partner in Austin."

-Avoid: Vague responses like "business meetings" or overly complicated explanations.
+Avoid: Vague responses like "business meetings" or "some business" or overly complicated explanations.

 "How will you fund this trip?"